eileenforwhat/complete-the-look-dataset/README.md

 ```

 ## Sampling triplets
 Triplets are sampled from the raw dataset by sampling `(anchor, pos, neg)` where `<anchor, pos>` belong to the same outfit but different categories and `<pos, neg>` belong to different outfits but the same category.
 Negatives are sampled randomly under these restraints.
-Script used for sampling is at `scripts/sample_triplets.py`.

 ## Examples